houseofcat/turbocookedrabbit/README.md

 <details><summary>Click for a more convoluted AutoPublish example!</summary>
 <p>

-Let's say the above example was too simple for you... ...let's up it a notch on what you can do with AutoPublish.
+Let's say the above example was too simple for you... ...let's up the over engineering a notch on what you can do with AutoPublish.

 ```golang